vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-can-leverage-cartographer-to-automate-cicd/index.md

 ---
-title: "Understanding How Tanzu Application Platform Leverages Cartographer's Supply Chain to Automate the CI/CD Process"
+title: "Understanding How Tanzu Application Platform can use Cartographer's Supply Chain to Automate the CI/CD Process"
 description: Cartographer allows users to create secure, reusable supply chains.
 In this guide, learn how Cartographer is used within VMware Tanzu Application Platform to automate CI/CD pipelines.
 date: 2022-03-09
 lastmod: 2022-03-09